oar-team/batsim/docs/input-workload.rst

 SMPI trace replay
 ^^^^^^^^^^^^^^^^^
 Profiles of this type correspond to the replay of a SMPI time-independent trace.
-Such traces allow to see the fine-grained behaviour of MPI applications.
+Such traces allow to see the fine-grained behavior of MPI applications.

 .. note::

-    This profile type may not be realistic with all applications, as the application is simulated *offine*: The application is first executed to get a trace, then the trace is replayed.
+    This profile type may not be realistic with all applications, as the application is simulated *offline*: The application is first executed to get a trace, then the trace is replayed.

     This may be wrong if the application logic depends on the execution context, for example if the application communication pattern depends on the observed latencies at runtime.